A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

-We use this to prove the following proposition, which will be used in constructing the minimal compactification of the Igusa stack. \begin{prop} If the boundary of the minimal compactification $S^\ast_K$ of the Shimura variety has codimension at least two, then so does the boundary of the partial minimal compactification of any central leaf $\mathscr{C}^{\mathbb{X}_b,\ast}\subset S^\ast_{K,k}$. \end{prop}
+This leads to the following proposition. \begin{prop} If the boundary of the minimal compactification $S^\ast_K$ of the Shimura variety has codimension at least two, then so does the boundary of the partial minimal compactification of any central leaf $\mathscr{C}^{\mathbb{X}_b,\ast}\subset S^\ast_{K,k}$. \end{prop}

-\begin{proof} We may without loss of generality assume the $\Q$-algebra with positive involution $(B,\ast)$ in the global PEL-datum defining $S_K$ is simple.
+\begin{proof} We may assume the $\Q$-algebra with positive involution $(B,\ast)$ in the global PEL-datum defining $S_K$ is simple.
 Assume $\mathbb{X}_b$ admits a decomposition